canvas-gamification/canvas-gamification-junit-tests/src/oop/programs_with_interesting_classes/hard/q1/QuestionText.md

 - Before placing the **word**, the method should check to see if the **word** is longer than the **row** it is being inserted into.
 It should also check that the **index** passed is not out of bounds for the **grid**.
 If either of these conditions are not satisfied, the **grid** should not be modified and the method returns `false`.
-- If the insertion can be completed, after inserting thr word the method must return `true`.
+- If the insertion can be completed, after inserting the word the method must return `true`.
 - Assume all the letters in the **word** are uppercase.

 #### Random Fill